-30. Recreation and Community Enhancement Report of April 10, 2012 to be placed at the bottom of the welcome sign at the foot of the bridge.
+- 30. Recreation and Community Enhancement Report of April 10, 2012 - Directional Sign at the Bottom of the Welcome Sign Entering the Island - Name the Overlook at the Curtis Merritt Harbor, Mariner's Point and Have a Sign Put up as Soon as Possible to be placed at the bottom of the welcome sign at the foot of the bridge.
 He stated that the other issue is naming the overlook at the Curtis Merritt Harbor "Mariner's Point".